When, Why, and How to Pivot a Startup

 15 min

 On this page, we've taken a close-up view of startup pivots.
-We answer questions like "what does it mean to pivot in business" and describe what a company can pivot on.
+We give a definition of the pivot meaning in startup lingo, answer common questions, and describe what a company can pivot on.
 Next, we'll go over the ways to determine that it's time to pivot, how to do it, and explain which risks are on the line.

 What Does Pivot Mean in Business?